 WHERE t2.c1 IS NULL;

-The OUTER_TO_INNER hint controls query rewriting that converts outer joins to inner joins, namely, converting LEFT OUTER JOIN or RIGHT OUTER JOIN to INNER JOIN, which are more efficient.
-The NO_OUTER_TO_INNER hint is the reverse operation of this hint.
+The OUTER_TO_INNER hint controls query rewriting that converts LEFT OUTER JOIN or RIGHT OUTER JOIN to a more efficient INNER JOIN.
+Its reverse operation is the NO_OUTER_TO_INNER hint.

 Syntax